CALENDAR OF EVENTS 2020 - Meeting, Guest Speaker & Excursion Program to December

 Activity: Tuesday 17 March 2020

-- Guided tour of Anzac Memorial Hyde Park Sydney.
-BOOKED
+- Guided tour of Anzac Memorial Hyde Park Sydney. cancelled due to the Covid-19

 The Anzac Memorial is a heritage-listed war memorial, museum and monument, both a work of art and a remarkable piece of architecture.
 It is one of the finest surviving examples of art deco style in Australia.
 Our tour guide will explain the symbolism and meaning found within and on this sculptural monument.